 In the dairy manufacturing industry, gelatin gives food and beverages the look, flavor and texture consumers love.
 This natural protein has the ability to meet all the quality control requirements necessary for a variety of dairy products.
-As a result, milk and gelatin often go hand in hand during the production process.
+As a result, milk and commercial gelatin often go hand in hand during the production process.

 Uses of Gelatin in Dairy Manufacturing